rust-lang/cargo/src/doc/build-script.md

 All the lines printed to stdout by a build script are written to a file like `target/debug/build/<pkg>/output` (the precise location may depend on your configuration).
+If you would like to see such output directly in your terminal, invoke cargo as 'very verbose' with the `-vv` flag.
 Any line that starts with `cargo:` is interpreted directly by Cargo.
 This line must be of the form `cargo:key=value`, like the examples below:

 ```notrust
 # specially recognized by Cargo